-(a) This source is still subject to the National Emission Standards for Hazardous Air Pollutants for National Emission Standards for Chromium Emissions From Hard and Decorative Chromium Electroplating and Chromium Anodizing Tanks (40 CFR Part 63, Subpart N which is incorporated by reference as 326 IAC 326 IAC 20-8-1.

-The tanks subject to this rule include the following:
+(b) This source is subject to the National Emission Standards for Hazardous Air Pollutants for Chromium Emissions from Hard and Decorative Chromium Electroplating and Chromium Anodizing Tanks (40 CFR 63, Subpart N), because it operates a hard chrome electroplating tank.
+The hard chrome electroplating tank is subject to the following portions of Subpart N.